somsubhra04/AISoMe_2023/datasets/training/readme.md

 There are 3 columns in the file:
  - `ID` of the tweet in a string format, appended with a "t" to make it easier to work with on spreadsheet softwares.
- - The `tweet` text (Note: The tweet column has been dropped while uploading it to this public repository as the content cannot been revealed)
+ - The `tweet` text (Note: The tweet column has been dropped while uploading it to this public repository as the content cannot been revealed.
+Please contact the organizing team of AISoMe if you wish to take a look at the tweet data.
+You might've to submit an organizational or individual declaration form to get access to it.)
  - The different `labels` (vaccine concerns) expressed in the tweet, separated by spaces.

 List of the 12 different vaccine concerns in the dataset: